ratwolfzero/hopalong_python/README.md

   2. 2D Histogram Approximation: NumPy's `np.histogram2d(..., density=True)` function is applied directly to the continuous trajectory points.

-Both methods highlight areas of higher concentration in a similar and effective manner, suggesting that the pixel-based approach is an alternative to the histogram-based method for this particular use case.
+Both methods effectively identify areas of high concentration.
+Visual comparison suggests that the pixel-based approach could serve as an alternative to the histogram-based method for this particular use case.
+No further statistical analysis or literature review was performed.
+Methods like pixel-based crowd density detection, proven effective for static systems, may not be directly applicable to dynamic systems.

 **I. Pixel Based Approximation**
 ![Example Attractor Image](./examples/Figure_ex_6.png)